TinyTapeout/tinytapeout_www/content/guides/workshop/simulate-a-gate/_index.md

 * Toggle the input switches and see how the outputs are updated to be the inverse of the first 4 inputs.

 {{% notice tip %}}
-If you select the red input swithes with the mouse, you can then type the numbers 1 to 8 to toggle the switches.
+If you select the red input switches with the mouse, you can then type the numbers 1 to 8 to toggle the switches.
 {{% /notice %}}

 ## Add a logic gate